regorxxx/ajquery-xxx/_readme.txt

 	05 March  0.93
 		add:	Playlist locks are now shown on the status bar (requires foo_httpcontrol v0.97.24);
 		fix:	Some actions not working properly due to type mismatch (for ex. switching playlists);
+		fix:	Infinite loading cursor when console log file was not found;
+		fix:	Preemptive workaround for infinite loading when commands or file reading are not executed properly in any case (may happen on foobar crash);

 *** Release history 2022
 	14 Sept  0.92